Senior Clinical Neuropsychologist · Melbourne

 • Pre- or post-neurosurgery or oncology treatment

-• A different lens is needed to guide intervention
+• A different perspective is needed to guide intervention

 "You don't need to be certain — just curious."